diasbruno/stc/readme.md

 // sets the directory where the data is stored.
 // 'data' is a directory in the root of the project. if (Config::bootstrap($current_dir, 'data')) {
-  // register components and renders.
+  /* register components and renders.
-  // they work this way, because, maybe, you want to extend
+   * they work this way, because, maybe, you want to extend
-  // some of the plugins to your needs.
+   * some of the plugins to your needs.
-  // NOTE: STC\PostComponent and new STC\PostRender are plugins (stc-posts)...
+   * NOTE: STC\PageComponent and new STC\PageRender are plugins (stc-posts)...
+   */
   Config::register_component(new STC\PostComponent);
   Config::register_render(new STC\PostRender);
   // user category component and render classes.